 cmake -G "Ninja Multi-Config"

-that allows building Debug and Release builds or even cross builds without regenerating build*.ninja files for each build type.
+that allows building multiple build configuration types e.g. Debug, Release without CMake regenerating build*.ninja files for each build type with totally distinct build root directories.

 Ninja Multi-Config generator options may be used transparently with older CMake and different generators.
 The default CMake generator can be set with environment variable:

-To make the default multi-config build “Release” while making Debug config also available, add to CMakeLists.txt:
+To make the default multi-config build “Release” while making Debug config also available, set environment variable CMAKE_CONFIGURATION_TYPES:

 Because Release is listed first, the default build type is Release.
 With those settings, one can quickly build Debug and Release and test like: